 Clean Air Act violators in Region 5

 This report lists major sources in Region 5 that EPA or states allege are violating the Clean air Act.
-The report is updated quarterly and generated from the Air Facility System (AFS) database.
+The report is updated quarterly and generated from the Integrated Compliance Information System (ICIS) database.
 Contact Debra Flowers (firstname.lastname@example.org) with comments or questions.

 Air enforcement documents